CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 ### Last interaction with
 The name of the last player interacting with you.
 ### Button 'Player Name'
-Pressing this button highlights the particular player in the list, as this list might get long.
+Pressing this button highlights the particular player in the list, which might get long.
 ### Next Step
 If a player is chosen in the list, this button advances the player to the next section of the quest.
 Use this for example to advance the player to the next section after she or he handed you some items you want the players to collect.
 ### Remove